anissafia90/anissafia90/README.md

 <li>⚡ Fun fact: I switched career to tech thinking it's an easy ride.
 Lmao!!!
 E hard die, though it's doable.</li>
 <li>📧 How to reach me: <a href="mailto:anissafia110@gmail.com">Mail Me</a></li>
 </ul>
-- I am full Stack web developer doing all things creative to make the web a more unique and awesome place.
-- Coffee, photography, music and art are my happy places
-- I enjoy bringing a static design or idea to life and learning new technologies.
-- Skilled in creating responsive designs, UI Design, HTML Emails, copywriting, and social media marketing.

 <br>

 ---